OotyOoty

 Best for: Link building, competitive backlink analysis, and content gap research.

-Honest limitation: Content optimization is weaker than dedicated tools like Surfer or Clearscope.
+Honest take: Content optimization is weaker than dedicated tools like Surfer or Clearscope.
 The Starter plan at $29/mo is too limited for most serious users.

 Pricing: Starter $29/mo.
 Lite $129/mo.
 Standard $249/mo.
 Advanced $449/mo.